 The morning we disembarked, I ran into Adam in the dining hall and thanked him again for such a fun time.
 It was then that my hands started sweating.
 I placed them palms up over the table and showed him my shimmer.
 If he didn’t know before, he now knows what hyperhidrosis is.
 See?
 Creating hyperhidrosis hope and awareness one drop at a time is how I roll.

 Read more about my experience as an O Mag Insider.
-I did reapply for a second year, but O Mag chose to pass on what I have to offer.
 I’m looking forward to the new doors and opportunities that I know await me.